 Businesses know how to deploy phone, email and chat customer service solutions.
 They've been doing it for years.
-And, now with significant increases in social media interactions, they need to have plans in place to handle these as well.
+But, now with significant increases in social media interactions, they need to have plans in place to handle these as well.
 The stats for complaints alone are staggering - a jaw-dropping 879 million messages are posted on social channels each year by unhappy customers.

-1. Plan where social fits
+1. Plan where social fits - listen to your customers

 This may sound obvious but first things first, listen to your customers.
 How well do you understand your customers' social voice?
 The list of companies which just dive in, set up a Twitter account, and wait for the service magic to happen is long.
 Offering a service is not the same as providing effective customer service across social.